Emanuel-de-Jong/MIDI-To-Strudel/README.md

   -f, --flat-sequences  No complex timing or chords. (default: off) -t, --tab-size        How many spaces to use for indentation in the output. (default: 2) -n, --notes-per-bar   The resolution.
 Usually in steps of 4 (4, 8, 16...).
-                        Higher is more error proof but too high can break the code. (default: 128)
+                        Higher gives better note placement but can get big. (default: 64)
 ```

 ## TODO